Charles Ferdinand, Prince of Capua: Exile

+Charles was offered an allowance by King Victor Emanuel II, but he rejected it for fear that it would affect further claims.

+Death

-Charles was offered an allowance by King Victor Emanuel II, but he rejected it, fearing that it would affect further claims.
-He died two years later on 21 April 1862 at Turin, aged 50.
-His son Francesco, who suffered from mental illness, died few months later.
-His widow received a pension and a villa near Lucca.
+Prince Charles Ferdinand died on 21 April 1862 at Turin, aged 50.
+His son, Count Francesco Ferdinando Carlo di Mascali, who suffered from mental illness, died a few months later.
+His widow, Penelope, received a pension and a villa near Lucca.